sveltia/sveltia-cms/README.md

 - Enabled and disabled buttons can be clearly distinguished[^105].
 - Links are underlined by default to make them easier to recognize.
 This behaviour can be changed in the Accessibility Settings if you prefer.
 - Honours your operating system’s [reduced motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) and [reduced transparency](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-transparency) settings.
 (Support for [high contrast mode](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) will be added later.)
+- Browser console logs for developers are readable in either light or dark mode[^116].
 - We’ll continue to test and improve the application to meet [WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/).

 ### Better security